pvtokmakov/video_cluster/README.md

 This is an implementation of the Unsupervised Learning of Video Representations via Dense Trajectory Clustering algorithm.

-The codebased is built upon Local Aggregation (https://github.com/neuroailab/LocalAggregation-Pytorch) and 3D ResNet (https://github.com/kenshohara/3D-ResNets-PyTorch).
+The codebased is built upon [Local Aggregation](https://github.com/neuroailab/LocalAggregation-Pytorch) and [3D ResNet](https://github.com/kenshohara/3D-ResNets-PyTorch).

 ## Prerequisites